deepaksood619/deepaksood619.github.io/docs/languages/frameworks/ios.md

 - dispatch queues
 - operation queues

-Thedisadvantage of threadsis that they relegate the burden of creating a scalable solution to the developer.
+The disadvantage of threads is that they relegate the burden of creating a scalable solution to the developer.
 You have to decide how many threads to create and adjust that number dynamically as conditions change.
 Also, the application assumes most of the costs associated with creating and maintaining the threads it uses.

 OS X and iOS therefore prefer to take an asynchronous design approach to solving the concurrency problem rather than relying on threads.